 The Delahaye 135 was first presented in 1935, and was from the new bread-to-race crop of cars.
 In fact, it became known as the “Coupe des Alpes” after its success in the Alpine Rally.
-It was powered by an inline-6 3.2 liter SOHC – interestingly, derived from one of Delahaye’s truck engines.
+Powering the 135 was an inline-6 3.2 liter SOHC – interestingly, derived from one of Delahaye’s truck engines.
 The 3.2 engine produced 92 hp, but a racier version fed by three downdraft Solex carburetors had an output of 110 hp, allowing a top speed of 148 km/h.

 Yep, another clunker, and a charming one.
 As always, when it comes to these oldies, Ixo delivers.
-It’s definitively not breathtaking but VERY good.
-And if you factor in price, it’s a quite good buy.
+It’s definitively not breathtaking, nonetheless it’s a VERY nice model.
+Moreover, if you factor in price, it’s a quite good buy.